 It's important to control your high blood pressure.
-High blood pressure is dangerous because it makes the heart work too hard, the National Heart, Lung, and Blood Institute says.
+High blood pressure is dangerous because it makes the heart work too hard.
 This extra work can cause hardening of the arteries.
-A blood pressure level of 140/90 mmHg or higher is considered high.
-If your blood pressure is between 120/80 mmHg and 139/89 mmHg, you have prehypertension.
-This means that you don't have high blood pressure now but are likely to develop it later.
+A blood pressure level of 130/80 mmHg or higher is considered high.
+High blood pressure is diagnosed when multiple, separate readings show blood pressure above 130/80 mmHg.
+If your blood pressure is 120 to 129 and less than 80, it is elevated.
+Talk with your healthcare provider if you have questions or concerns about your blood pressure readings.
 Both numbers in a blood pressure test are important, but for people who are 50 or older, the first number (systolic pressure) gives the more accurate diagnosis of high blood pressure.
 Talk with your healthcare provider about how to lower your blood pressure.
 Sometimes you can lower your blood pressure simply by changing your lifestyle.
 Sometimes you may also need to take medicine.

 Your diabetes makes it much more likely that you will develop CAD.
 Even people who carefully control their blood sugar are at greater risk.
 The risk is even greater for people who don't control their blood sugar.
 About two-thirds of people with diabetes die from some form of heart disease or stroke.
 If you have diabetes, work with your healthcare provider to keep it under control.
 Try to control any other risk factors you have.
 You may need to take medicine or even insulin and monitor your blood sugar levels often.